 ❌ Spammy Services on Freelance Marketplaces

-Here's an example below from one of the many low quality sellers on PeoplePerHour.
+Here's an example from one of the many low-quality sellers on PeoplePerHour:

-The bad link building services typically offer a large number of backlinks for a low price.
-They may even claim to create white hat links or provide big rankings increases.
+Bad link-building services typically offer a large number of backlinks for a low price.
+They may even claim to create white hat links or provide big ranking increases.

-Be sure that you know what you are signing up for before taking on one of these services.
+Ensure you know what you are signing up for before deciding on one of these services.
 If the deal seems too good to be true, it almost certainly is.

-That’s because proper backlink building takes time, is expensive, and has no guarantees.
+This is because proper backlink building takes time, can be expensive, and has no guarantees.

 A typical white hat campaign involves:

-Any service that offers a large number of links for a low cost is taking shortcuts.
+Any service that offers many links for a low cost is most likely taking shortcuts.
 Avoid these offers if you want to buy quality backlinks.

 The issue is that search engines hate PBNs.
 Buying links from this type of website can destroy your rankings.

 Other ways these freelance services generate links is through automatically generated content like blog comments or forum links.
 Or they may build low-quality links on directory sites.